criminal court

 Exclusion of Evidence on Constitutional Grounds

-Exclusionary rules
+Exclusionary Rules

-In criminal trials, the evidence must be excluded if it is determined to be obtained in violation of the defendant’s constitutional rights—specifically, evidence obtained from unlawful police searches and seizures, interrogations, and arrests.
-Miranda violations are among the most common Fifth Amendment violations.
+In criminal trials, evidence must be excluded if it is determined to have been obtained in violation of the defendant’s constitutional rights—specifically, evidence obtained from unlawful police searches and seizures, interrogations, and arrests.

 The exclusionary rule is based on our Fourth and Fifth Amendment rights against illegally obtained evidence and the fruits derived from such evidence – also known as the fruit of the poisonous tree doctrine.

-Possible Verdicts
+Possible Criminal Verdicts

 Post-Conviction Sentencing